Thierry Mesana, MD, PhD, FRCSC

 Chief Financial Officer

-Marion Fraser is currently the Vice President Finance, Administration and Infrastructure, and Chief Financial Officer for the Heart Institute, and its related entities - the Ottawa Heart Institute Research Corporation and the University of Ottawa Heart Institute Foundation.
+Suzanne Dionne is Senior Vice President, Finance and Administration, and Chief Financial Officer of the University of Ottawa Heart Institute, and its related entities, the Ottawa Heart Institute Research Corporation, and the University of Ottawa Heart Institute Foundation.

 Vice President, Philanthropy & Advancement